 inside the access tunnel that surrounds the detector hall.
-Its position is centered around the coordinate (0, -5, -35) m, and the geometry is 140 m $\times$ 10 m $\times$ 18 m.
+Its position is centered around the coordinate (0, -5, -35) m, and the geometry is 140 m × 10 m × 18 m.
 The third type "Ground (G)" is a large detector placed on the ground above the detector hall.
-Its position is centered around the coordinate (0, 75, 0) m, and the geometry is 1000 m $\times$ 10 m $\times$ 1000 m.
+Its position is centered around the coordinate (0, 75, 0) m, and the geometry is 1000 m × 10 m × 1000 m.

-This study considers sub-GeV long-lived ALPs produced via $e^-e^+ \to \gamma a$ or $e^-e^+ \to \gamma Z \to \gamma (\gamma a)$ process and decaying into pairs of charged leptons at the ILC with $\sqrt{s} = 250$ GeV.
+This study considers sub-GeV long-lived ALPs produced via $e^-e^+ \rightarrow \gamma a$ or $e^-e^+ \rightarrow \gamma Z \rightarrow \gamma (\gamma a)$ process and decaying into pairs of charged leptons at the ILC with $\sqrt{s} = 250$ GeV.
 The background is assumed to be negligible, and sensitivity reaches are shown in terms of three-signal-event contour curves.
 We extract Fig. 53 from Ref.
-[408], which shows the sensitivity reach of the ILD main detector and the three FD designs to the production cross sections of ALPs with mass $m_a = 300$ MeV.
+[402], which shows the sensitivity reach of the ILD main detector and the three FD designs to the production cross sections of ALPs with mass $m_a = 300$ MeV.
 In this study, the results are also compared with searches for long-lived ALPs produced from meson decays at Belle II.

 FIG. 54: The setup of the beam-dump experiment at the ILC consists of four parts: the main beam dump, a muon shield, a decay volume, and a detector.
 The figure depicts LLP signals including ALP (a) emissions via the photon interaction and light scalar particle (S) emissions via the electron and muon interactions.
 Taken from Ref.
-[409].
+[403].